sailfishapps/ThrowawayDemos/Working/JsonDBDemo/README.md

 The first lists all areas: This works -->OK

-The second should list just the templates that are the childs of one of the areas: At the moment however it lists all templates: --> NotOk
+The second lists the templates that are the childs of the area with id = 1

-It is possible that my query is incorrectly formed, or that jsonpath has a bug.
-I am investigating .....

 Note you will need to manually deploy the json file to the Jolla device / Sailfish Emulator